Public Health Implications of Sleep Loss

 Sleep is a biological process that is as basic and necessary as food and drink in order to function and thrive.
-One may lack sleep either because of insufficient time allotted for sleeping or due to the presence of a sleep disorder such as obstructive sleep apnoea.
+One may lack sleep either because of insufficient time allotted for sleeping or due to the presence of a sleep disorder such as obstructive sleep apnoea (OSA).
 After decades of research, it is safe to conclude that chronic sleep loss may lead to a host of health and social consequences.

 Prevalence of Sleep Loss

-A study and survey conducted by Australia’s Sleep Health Foundation indicated that 20% to 35% of Australians suffer from sleep difficulties such as insufficient sleep, initiating and maintaining sleep; sleepiness, daytime fatigue and irritability.
+A survey conducted by Australia’s Sleep Health Foundation indicated that 20% to 35% of Australians suffer from sleep difficulties such as insufficient sleep, initiating and maintaining sleep; sleepiness, daytime fatigue and irritability.
 The study shows that sleep loss is more common in women but the number does not include snoring and other related conditions.
 The study indicates that half of those who suffer from sleep loss have sleep disorders, while the other half is attributed to voluntary shortened sleep by circumstance or choice, and poor sleep practices.

 In the United States, it is estimated that close to 70 million Americans suffer from chronic wakefulness and sleep disorder.
-The Centers for Disease Control and Prevention study reported that 28% of adults in the United States lacks sleep almost all nights over a 30-day period.
+The Centre for Disease Control and Prevention study reported that 28% of adults in the United States lacks sleep almost all nights over a 30-day period.

 Health and Social Consequences